Table of Contents

-Another technique used in DNA fingerprinting is short tandem repeat (STR) polymorphisms.
+Another technique used in DNA fingerprinting is a short tandem repeat (STR) polymorphisms.
 STR are short DNA sequences that are repeated a dozen or more times in a head-to tail-manner.
-This technique does not involve using restriction enzymes like the ones used in RFLPS.
+This technique does not involve using restriction enzymes like the ones used in RFLPs.
 It uses probes that attach to a specific region in the DNA.
-Polymerase chain reaction is then done to determine the length of the short tandem repeats.
+The polymerase chain reaction is then done to determine the length of the short tandem repeats.

 STR regions are variable or polymorphic, which is why they can be used to discriminate 1 DNA profile from another; 1 individual can have 5 repeats of a specific sequence while another may have 7.
 The number of repeats can be used to profile individuals.